ryukinix/mal/README.md

 ## Requirements

 - Python 3.0+
+- [pypandoc](https://pypi.python.org/pypi/pypandoc/) (only for developing & PyPI submission)
 - [requests](http://docs.python-requests.org/en/latest/index.html)
-- pypandoc (only for developing & PyPI submission)

 ## Installation

+* `pip install mal --user` or `sudo pip install mal`

+### Manual Installation

 Download the package using `git clone git@github.com:ryukinix/mal.git` or as `zip` file, so then:

 - `sudo python setup.py install`
 - `sudo make install` (alternative)

+For develop you can try:
+- `sudo python setup.py develop`
+- `sudo make develop` (alternative)

+In develop mode an EGG file is linked with the actual source, that way you can try modifications and get instant feedbacks & at execution

 ## Usage